How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Traffic management

-For the most part, runners had a dedicated lane which was closed to vehicular traffic – except at major roundabouts.
-At those roundabouts, cars were allowed to pass through between athletes, as directed by police.
+For the most part, runners had a dedicated lane closed to vehicular traffic—except at significant roundabouts.
+At those roundabouts, cars were allowed to pass between athletes, as directed by police.
 That said, drivers in Marrakech are some of the worst we have ever experienced, and they do not necessarily slow down when approaching a roundabout (even one with a waving policeman).
 Road cones placed incorrectly also did not contribute to the safety of participants (or provide clear directions for drivers).

-A major bottleneck occurred around Menara Gardens, where the marathon and half-marathon courses joined.
+A significant bottleneck occurred around Menara Gardens, where the marathon and half-marathon courses joined.
 Cars were allowed to travel in one lane (west to east on Avenue Guemassa), while the east-west lane was closed to participants.
 Cars were stopped (intermittently) at the intersection of Avenue Guemassa and Boulevard Mohamed VI.
 Drivers were honking as they had no idea why they were stuck in traffic.
-Athletes had to run past exhaust fumes of hundreds of cars queued up on that intersection alone.
+Athletes had to run past the exhaust fumes of hundreds of cars queued at that intersection alone.

-Queues of cars also built up in the Menara Gardens along Boulevard Mohamed VI (coming from the north) with nowhere to go as the intersection in front of them was closed off for them completely.
+Queues of cars also formed in the Menara Gardens along Boulevard Mohamed VI (coming from the north), and there was nowhere to go as the intersection in front of them was closed off entirely.

 If this sounds like chaos, it is.
-Much better traffic management is definitely needed.
+Much better traffic management is needed.

 Anna K on Racecheck said that she had done a lot of marathons in her time, and they had all been very different.
 Because she was slow, just ducking in under the cut-off time, the roads seemed to have opened again, leaving her at times to negotiate 8 lanes of traffic, and nearly getting lost because the local public servants who were sorting the traffic, had disappeared.